samjuvonen/samjuvonen.github.io/posts/printing-pretty-from-emacs/index.rst

 .. description:
 .. type: text

-Emacs (The One True Editor) and Orgmode are both a fantastic pairing and an infuriating fiendishly complex system.
-Orgmode comes with a working LaTeX exporter, of course.
+Emacs (The One True Editor) and Orgmode are both awesome tools and a fantastic pairing and also an infuriating, fiendishly complex system.
+But still lovable.
+For printing or -- more likely -- producing PDFs, Orgmode naturally comes with a working LaTeX exporter.
 The default output from it is, well, if you've seen default Latex output, not very pretty.
 Not only does it use traditional Latin Modern fonts, but things like hyperlinks are rendered in hideous red boxes.

 Of course, this being Emacs and Org, this can be fixed.
 Here's my current setup.